Help us improve your experience.

 Schedule

-• Repeats—Specify the frequency (Never, Minutes, Hours, Days, Weekly, Monthly, or Yearly) with which the task recurs.
+• Repeats—Specify the frequency (in Minutes, Hours, Days, Weekly, Monthly, Yearly, or Never) at which the task recurs.